-All digital inputs on the AD9983A operate to 3.3 V CMOS levels.
-The following digital inputs are 5 V tolerant (that is, applying 5 V to them does not cause any damage.): HSYNC0, HSYNC1, VSYNC0, VSYNC1, SOGIN0, SOGIN1, SDA, SCL and CLAMP.
+All digital inputs on the AD9981 operate to 3.3 V CMOS levels.
+The following digital inputs are 5 V tolerant (Applying 5 V to them will not cause any damage.): HSYNC0, HSYNC1, VSYNC0, VSYNC1, SOGIN0, SOGIN1, SDA, SCL and CLAMP.

-ANALOG INPUT SIGNAL HANDLING
+INPUT SIGNAL HANDLING

-The AD9983A has six high impedance analog input pins for the red, green, and blue channels.
-They accommodate signals ranging from 0.5 V to 1.0 V p-p.
+The AD9981 has six high-impedance analog input pins for the red, green, and blue channels.
+They accommodate signals ranging from 0.5~V to 1.0~V p-p.

 Signals are typically brought onto the interface board with a DVI-I connector, a 15-pin D connector, or RCA connectors.
-The AD9983A should be located as close as possible to the input connector.
+The AD9981 should be located as close as possible to the input connector.
 Signals should be routed using matched-impedance traces (normally 75 Ω) to the IC input pins.

-At the input pins the signal should be resistively terminated (75 Ω to the signal ground return) and capacitively coupled to the AD9983A inputs through 47 nF capacitors.
-These capacitors form part of the dc restoration circuit.
+At the input pins the signal should be resistively terminated (75 Ω to the signal ground return) and capacitively coupled to the AD9981 inputs through 47 nF capacitors.
+These capacitors form part of the DC restoration circuit.

 In an ideal world of perfectly matched impedances, the best performance can be obtained with the widest possible signal bandwidth.
-The wide bandwidth inputs of the AD9983A (300 MHz) can track the input signal continuously as it moves from one pixel level to the next and can digitize the pixel during a long, flat pixel time.
+The wide bandwidth inputs of the AD9981 (200 MHz) can continuously track the input signal as it moves from one pixel level to the next and can digitize the pixel during a long, flat pixel time.
 In many systems, however, there are mismatches, reflections, and noise, which can result in excessive ringing and distortion of the input waveform.
 This makes it more difficult to establish a sampling phase that provides good image quality.
-A small inductor in series with the input is effective in rolling off the input bandwidth slightly and providing a high quality signal over a wider range of conditions.
-Using a Fair-Rite #2508051217Z0-High Speed, Signal Chip Bead Inductor in the circuit shown in Figure 3 provides good results in most applications.
+It has been shown that a small inductor in series with the input is effective in rolling off the input bandwidth slightly and providing a high quality signal over a wider range of conditions.
+Using a Fair-Rite #2508051217Z0-High Speed, Signal Chip Bead Inductor in the circuit shown in Figure 3 gives good results in most applications.